 Stop Dieting.
 Do this instead.

 One of the challenges you might face is the desire to reach a body goal by a deadline.
-Sometimes there’s an impending audition or performance that you’d like to be thinner for (or more toned, or “have longer lines”).
-So you try a diet – maybe you calorie count or count macros, WW, Atkins, Whole30, Cabbage soup, the list honestly goes on and on and on and on.
+Sometimes there’s an impending audition or performance that you’d like to be thinner (or more toned, or “have longer lines”) for.
+So you try a diet – maybe you calorie count or count macros, or try WW, Atkins, Whole30, Cabbage soup, the list honestly goes on and on and on and on.

 You’ll possibly see a change if you stick to one of these plans for a couple weeks or a month.
 And that progress can be a great motivator, but what comes next?
-Usually there’s some sort of backslide.
+Usually, there’s some sort of backslide.
 This can come in the form of a single binge or weeks of eating off the handle.
-Even if you don’t go to an opposite extreme, if the “diet” you were following was somewhat restrictive, when you start eating normally again you’ll likely regain weight lost (or more).
+Even if you don’t go to an opposite extreme, if the “diet” you were following was somewhat restrictive, when you start eating normally again, you’ll likely regain the weight you lost (or more).

-This is that whole idea of “yo-yo” dieting which really sounds a lot cuter than it actually is.
+This is the whole idea of “yo-yo” dieting which sounds a lot cuter than it actually is.
 It’s not healthy for your weight to be constantly fluctuating up and down.
-It’s not great for you physically and possibly even more importantly it’s not great for you emotionally.
-Dealing with those body changes and inconsistencies is exhausting – trust me, I was stuck in the yo-yo (definitely not cute) for over a decade.
+It’s not great for you physically, and possibly even more importantly, it’s not great for you emotionally.
+Dealing with those body changes and inconsistencies is exhausting – trust me, I was stuck in the “yo-yo” (definitely not cute) for over a decade.

 So instead of dieting, what’s the solution?

-If any of those things are out of whack – they’re your starting point.
-If you don’t address those things but instead put the focus on your body, food and weight, you’re ignoring the areas that really need attention.
+If any of those things are out of whack – that’s your starting point.
+If you don’t address those things and instead put the focus on your body, food, and weight, you’re ignoring the areas that really need attention.

 The body you’re in might actually be your best body.
-Sometimes when I start working with a dancer it becomes quite clear that the body they’re in is actually a wonderful vehicle for a dance career.
+Sometimes when I start working with a dancer, it becomes quite clear that the body they’re in is actually a wonderful vehicle for a dance career.
 Nothing needs to change physically.
-They’ve just convinced themselves for years that losing weight is the answer.
+They’ve just convinced themselves for years that losing weight was the answer.

 Maybe they’ve gotten those messages from teachers or artistic staff.
 It’s also possible they came to those conclusions based on what they observed in dance.
 However they arrived at that end, the mental piece is what needs support.

 It takes some mental retraining to accept your body exactly where it is.
-Dance teaches you to see what’s wrong, what needs to change or improve.
+Dance teaches you to see what’s wrong, what needs to change, or improve.
 Whenever the negative body thoughts come up, I want you to switch them to positives.
-In addition to that, each morning write down 3 things you’re grateful for specifically around your body.
+In addition to that, each morning write down 3 things you’re grateful for, specifically concerning your body.

 But still – no diets.
 Seriously, it’s time to stop dieting.

 As boring as it sounds, making incremental changes to deeply ingrained habits is going to have a lot more benefit for the long term than anything else.
-It’s tough when you look in the mirror and aren’t thrilled with what you see to tell yourself, “I’ve got to take this slow.”
-Still – do your best to take it slow.
-Dieting is exhausting, draining and dangerous.
+It’s tough to tell yourself, “I’ve got to take this slow” when you look in the mirror and aren’t thrilled with what you see.
+Still, do your best to take it slow.
+Dieting is exhausting, draining, and dangerous.
 Stop dieting.